vikramsoni2/readme-preview/README.md

 # readme-preview

-A Jupyter notebook extension to render README.md markdown files in the folder view

-it loads the github style preview of README.md file if it exist in the current directory.
+A Jupyter notebook extension to render README.md markdown files in the folder view. it loads the github style preview of README.md file if it exist in the current directory.

 install python package

     pip install readme-preview

 Install the notebook extension

     jupyter nbextension install --py readme-preview

 emable the extension

     jupyter nbextension enable --py readme-preview

+#### TODO

+* reload readme when directory changed

 ## References